Stockton 1 Data Center

 Power

-• 480V utility power feeds from on-site substation via diverse paths to the facility
+• 480V line-ups routed via diverse paths to the data center

 Cooling

-• Each data hall has four parallel leak proof cooling distribution units – N+1 concurrently maintainable configuration, each fed by redundant open-loop systems
+• Each data hall has parallel leakproof cooling distribution

 Environmental Performance